Spuffynism/ndlr.xyz/content/posts/dnd.md

 #### Bringing back the magic of Christmas using the magic of Prolog

-As part of a holiday D&D one-shot session where Santa Claus's toy factory had been sabotaged, our dungeon master presented to us, a group of Christmas elves, a riddle to solve.
+As part of a holiday D&D one-shot session where Santa Claus' toy factory had been sabotaged, our dungeon master presented to us, a group of Christmas elves, a riddle to solve.

 9 cards, labeled with the names of Santa's reindeer were presented to us.
 The instructions indicated that we had to find the order reindeer were in, according to this riddle: